tamaskis/Numerical_Differentiation_Toolbox-MATLAB/README.md

 [Toolbox Documentation](https://tamaskis.github.io/Numerical_Differentiation_Toolbox-MATLAB/)\
 [Technical Documentation](https://tamaskis.github.io/files/Numerical_Differentiation.pdf)

-To open the home page of the toolbox documentation in MATLAB, type
+To open the home page of the toolbox documentation in MATLAB, type the following in the Command Window:

 ```
 doc_NDT
 ```

-in the Command Window.
-To open the documentation of a specific function with name `function_name` from the Command Window, type
+To open the documentation of a specific function with name `function_name`, type the following in the Command Window:

 ```
 doc_NDT function_name
 ```

-To open the PDF file with the technical documentation (Numerical_Differentiation.pdf) from the Command Window, type
+To open the technical documentation PDF (Numerical_Differentiation.pdf), type the following in the Command Window:

 ```
 doc_NDT tech